esmakov/bittorrent-client/README.md

 - Parses and implements the [peer message protocol](https://wiki.theory.org/BitTorrentSpecification#Messages)
 - Downloads single or multi-file torrents
 - Checks existing data on disk and picks up from where you left off
+- Web UI displays logs and progress

 ### Supported BEPs (BitTorrent Enhancement Proposals)
 - 3: Basic BitTorrent protocol (in progress)
 - 23: Tracker Returns Compact Peer Lists

 ## TODOs
-- Handle more than one torrent at a time
+- Test more than one torrent at a time
 - Send keepalives
-- Switch over to bytes.Buffer where appropriate

 - Blacklist misbehaving peers
-- Specify download directory
-- More interesting bitmask visualization?
+- User-customized paths for downloads, config file
 - Use already-written bencode package to generate .torrent files (instead of pobrn/mktorrent)
-- Set log level (debug, info, errors)

 ### Optimizations
 - Better piece download strategies (rarest first)